 More recently, Treasure Island has become an emerging residential neighborhood.
 As the island changed hands from the Navy to the city of San Francisco, new purposes were imagined for it, and any available real estate was quickly snatched up by developers.

 Today the island tries to lure visitors with a large and eclectic flea market, warehouse workspaces and stores for artists, and event venues with views of the San Francisco skyline.
+The island is also used as a workshop and storage area for many Burning Man Festival treasures.

 Concern remains, however, for the stability of the island.
 Its man-made foundation is a combination of silt and landfill, feared to be unable to maintain its integrity during an earthquake.
 This raises speculation that another large-scale quake along the lines of the one that rocked San Francisco in 1906 may send the island back into the sea from whence it came.
+Another major concern of today is the toxic (especially radioactive) waste which was inadvertently dumped on the island by the US Navy and even the 1939-1940 Golden Gate International Exposition.
+The fair apparently handed out (radioactive) glow-in-the-dark pins to guests, and the Navy contaminated the island during the repair, salvage, and “cleanup” of ships intentionally doused with radiation for training purposes, and others that may have absorbed radiation from Cold War atomic bomb tests in the Pacific.
+For this reason, many parts of the island are simply off limits.